j-toler/Statistical-Model/README.md

 Code for a Restricted Boltzmann Machine | Deep Belief Network

 Hi!
 My name is Jordan and I'm working on a project for Hacking 4 Defense or (H4D).
-I've got no experience in codin, but I'm trying to learn how to so that I can set up the following statistical models: a Deep Belief Network and a Restricted Boltzmann Machine.
+I've got no experience in coding, but I'm trying to learn how to so that I can set up the following statistical models: a Deep Belief Network and a Restricted Boltzmann Machine.